disclose-framework/spec/specification/overview.md

 Cryptographic signature verification is local computation performed against data already retrieved in the disclosure document fetch.
 It does not require an additional network request in the common case where the Signatory's public key is cached.
 Added latency is negligible and does not materially affect agent transaction timing.
 Agents SHOULD cache Signatory public keys with a refresh interval consistent with the Signatory's published key rotation policy.

+## Privacy and Data Minimization

+Disclose is intended for aggregate merchant-level, Offer-level, or Item-level operating signals.
+Disclosure documents MUST NOT include customer-level, order-level, payment-card-level, or personally identifiable information.

+Publishers SHOULD avoid exposing metrics where low sample size could reveal individual customer behaviour or commercially sensitive transaction details.
+Where appropriate, publishers SHOULD suppress the signal, use `signal_status: "insufficient_volume"`, or provide `sample_size_band` instead of exact sample size.

+Agents and publishers SHOULD treat public Disclose documents as public web resources unless a future credentialed query extension defines authenticated access controls.
+Public disclosure documents SHOULD NOT contain data that requires access control, contractual confidentiality, or customer consent beyond what the publisher has authority to disclose.

+Signatories and computed publishers SHOULD apply data minimization principles when calculating and attesting signals.
+The attestation payload SHOULD contain only the fields necessary to verify the disclosed signal, its source, methodology, observation window, and freshness.

 ## Governance Status

 Disclose is currently published as the Disclose Framework, not the Disclose Protocol.
 This distinction is intentional.